-Life after stroke – The present challenges
+Life after stroke – the present challenges

 Research and medical attention into the areas of primary prevention and intervention at the point of stroke occurring is an understandable priority.
 Yet survivors of stroke on discharge from a largely medicalised pathway enter a world where support is usually unclearly defined, often fragmented or non-existent, and where cultural expectations can dramatically impact quality of life and any success of ongoing recovery.

 Survivors of stroke and their loved ones may face decades of existence in which they are largely reliant on self-management.
-The survivor in their new post stroke life face problems caused by stroke related disabilities, often complicated by co-morbidities, and additional issues related to their internal and external environment, self-care and self-esteem, role activity, finance, transport, housing, social integration and so on.
+The survivor in their new post stroke life faces problems caused by stroke related disabilities, often complicated by co-morbidities, and additional issues related to their internal and external environment, self-care and self-esteem, role activity, finance, transport, housing, social integration and so on.

 These issues are compounded by the current situation whereby little research is directed to these areas and the voice of the people surviving the stroke experience is very often not articulated.
-It is assumed that those in powerful positions within the medical area of the pathway have relevant knowledge that extends beyond the hospital experience.

 It is now apparent to a wide range of people that there is a need to promote research into all aspects of life after stroke, and to construct mechanisms of support around the articulated needs and wants of stroke survivors and their families.
 This sentiment was articulated in the 2007 English National Stroke strategy and in the critically important Stroke Action Plan for Europe published in 2018.
 However, few opportunities exist regarding conferences, workshops, and shared networking events for advocates and researchers in this neglected but vital area of care.

-SAFE: Stepping in to make a change
+SAFE – stepping in to make a change

 This first #ELASF will be driven by the need to implement the Stroke Action Plan for Europe and create a broader network of stakeholders involved in professionally researching, advocating and providing evidence for improved stroke care.

-For now, please put 12 March 2021 in your calendar and stay tuned for more information that will follow.
+Please put 12 March 2021 in your calendar and stay tuned for more information that will follow.

 We hope to welcome you to Barcelona,